Wlitkopa/LearningJava/README.md

 # LearningJava
-Programs written during learning java.
+Programs written in the process of learning java.